Retinoblastoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Retinoblastoma

 Possible signs of retinoblastoma include "white pupil" and eye pain or redness.

 These and other symptoms may be caused by retinoblastoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with a doctor if your child has any of the following problems:

 - Pupil of the eye appears white instead of red when light shines into it.
 This may be seen in flash photographs of the child.